 The Scheme is a Portfolio Investment Entity ("PIE") under the Income Tax Act 2007.
 Under the PIE regime, income earned by the Scheme is attributed to all Members in accordance with the proportion of their interest in the overall Scheme.
-The income attributed to each Member is taxed at the Member's prescribed investor rate ("PIR") which is similar to an individual's marginal tax rate, however, it is capped at a maximum rate of 28%.
+The income attributed to each Member is taxed at the Member's prescribed investor rate ("PIR").
 The Scheme deducts tax from each Member's allocation and pays the tax to Inland Revenue on behalf of the Member.